mathworks/hackathon-in-a-box/README.md

 ## Ready to Host a Hackathon?
 Send us an email at <hackathon@mathworks.com> to let us know that you're interested in hosting a hackathon, when and where you're thinking of hosting it, and if you have any questions about this repository!
 We can make sure you have the right resources and information to run a successful event.

+If you are a MathWorks Student Ambassador, reach out to your MathWorks contact for support instead.

 **_Users of this Hackathon in a Box are responsible for setting their own terms and conditions for their hackathons.
 Any third party content you access directly is subject to the relevant third party terms._**

 Copyright 2025-2026 The MathWorks, Inc.